tylerhunt/relax/README.md

 ### Overview

-Relax is made up of four primary modules:
+Relax is made up of three primary modules:

-  * `Relax::Config` — the mechanism used to configure the client including

   * `Relax::Client` — forms the basis of a web service wrapper by storing the configuration and serving as a factory for resources